Smith & Wesson Model 10

-The Smith & Wesson Model 10, previously known as the Smith & Wesson .38 Hand Ejector Model of 1899, the Smith & Wesson Military & Police or the Smith & Wesson Victory Model, is a K-frame revolver of worldwide popularity.
+The Smith & Wesson Model 10, previously known as the Smith & Wesson .38 Hand Ejector Model of 1899, the Smith & Wesson Military & Police or the Smith & Wesson Victory Model, is a K-frame revolver.
 In production since 1899, the Model 10 is a six-shot, .38 Special, double-action revolver with fixed sights.
-Over its long production run it has been available with barrel lengths of 2 in, 3 in, 4 in, 5 in, and 6 in.
+Over its production run it has been available with barrel lengths of 2 in, 3 in, 4 in, 5 in, and 6 in.
 Barrels of 2.5 in are also known to have been made for special contracts.
-Some 6,000,000 of the type have been produced over the years, making it the most popular handgun of the 20th century.
+Over 6,000,000 of the type have been produced over the years, making it the most-produced handgun of the 20th century.

 History

 In 1899, the United States Army and Navy placed orders with Smith & Wesson for two to three thousand Model 1899 Hand Ejector revolvers chambered for the M1892 .38 Long Colt U.S. Service Cartridge.
 With this order, the Hand Ejector Model became known as the .38 Military and Police model.
 That same year, in response to reports from military sources serving in the Philippines on the relative ineffectiveness of the new cartridge, Smith & Wesson began offering the Military & Police in a new chambering, .38 S&W Special (a.k.a. .38 Special), a slightly elongated version of the .38 Long Colt cartridge with greater bullet weight (158 grains) and powder charge increased from 18 to 21 grains of gunpowder.

 In 1902, the .38 Military & Police (2nd Model) was introduced and featured substantial changes.
 These included major modification and simplification of the internal lockwork and the addition of a locking underlug on the barrel to engage the previously free-standing ejector rod.
 Barrel lengths were 4-, 5-, 6-, and 6.5-inches with a rounded butt.
 Serial numbers for the Military & Police ranged from number 1 in the series to 20,975.
 Most of the early M&P revolvers chambered in .38 Special appear to have been sold to the civilian market.
 By 1904, S&W was offering the .38 M&P with a rounded or square butt, and 4-, 5-, and 6.5-inch barrels.